Has someone you cared about ended their own life?

 If you are a resident of West Yorkshire or Craven you can get support from the West Yorkshire Suicide Bereavement Service.
 For people in Leeds, you can get support from Leeds Suicide Bereavement Service.

 You can use the service if you believe someone you care about has ended their own life, even if this has not been officially recognised or you are waiting for an inquest.
-The service also supports people who feel affected by a suicide but do not identify as bereaved, for example if you witnessed a death.
+The service also supports people who feel affected by suicide but do not identify as bereaved, for example, if you witnessed a death.

 Service user feedback:

 “It gave me that outlet, I felt like I was allowed to be upset in that room.
 I was allowed to cry, or be angry, or whatever my emotions were at that stage.
 I was allowed to release that instead of trying to hold everything back in and be strong and support everyone else.
 I felt like that was time for me to be able to grieve.”
 Service user.

 “I still think ‘oh gosh how did this all happen?
 How did it come to this?’
 But I think it’s helped in that process of me not being in denial about it.
 I am accepting it more because I’m talking about it regularly.
 I think it’s just helping me to process it.”
 Service user.

 “I think the Practitioner was very non-judgemental and that’s helped massively because I’ve felt comfortable to talk about absolutely anything which I’ve really struggled to talk about with other people in my life."
 Service user.